wp-plugins/dkoated-cta-buttons/readme.txt

 == Description ==
 Add beautiful and SEO ready call to action buttons through shortcodes to your WordPress.
 Simple usage, no external resources, no javascript and no images necessary!
 Just pure CSS!

-* Ten pre-defined colors to choose from: Black, White, Grey, Red, Blue, Green, Yellow, Pink, Brown and Orange
+* Ten pre-defined colors to choose from: Black, White, Grey, Red, Blue, Green, Yellow, Pink, Brown and Orange.
-* Use unlimited colors with the "color" attribute
+* Use unlimited colors with the "color" attribute.
 * Unlimited custom colors through the admin panel.
-Specify your own button color with the attribute "custom" in the admin panel
+Specify your own button color with the attribute "custom" in the admin panel.
-* Headline and optional sub-headline
+* Headline and optional sub-headline.
-* No javascript, no external libraries needed (such as jQuery, Modernizr, etc.)
+* No javascript, no external libraries needed (such as jQuery, Modernizr, etc.).
-* No images needed, just pure CSS
+* No images needed, just pure CSS.
-* Search engine optimized buttons: Fully crawlable, W3C valid code, Nofollow or Follow links and link-titles
+* Search engine optimized buttons: Fully crawlable, W3C valid code, Nofollow or Follow links and link-titles.
-* Dynamically sets height and width according to your theme's link font and base size
+* Dynamically sets height and width according to your theme's link font and base size.
-* Possibility to manually override the width of the button
+* Possibility to manually override the width of the button.
-* Open your links in a new window (or tab) or have them open links in the same browser window
+* Open your links in a new window (or tab) or have them open links in the same browser window.
-* Simple usage, but with optional advanced settings
+* Simple usage, but with optional advanced settings.
 * Admin panel to set your own custom fallbacks.
 No need to specify all your buttons with the same attributes anymore!

 = Simple Usage: =